 - Pupils learn about the development of democracy by learning about Ancient Greeks and Ancient Romans.
-They are taught about the British Empire and how invasion affected cultural development and beliefs. - Pupils learn about co-operation and working as a small community with different opinions and ideas. - Pupils learn an appreciation and understanding of different faiths and cultures, both modern and ancient.
+This will move on to them thinking about Democracy in Britain today and considering different news stories and how they affect children. - They are taught about the British Empire and how invasion affected cultural development and beliefs. - As part of Black history month, pupils are taught about Rosa Parks and think about whether she did the right thing to stand up for what she believed in.
+Pupils will learn about freedom of speech and what this means for them and their own thoughts. - Pupils learn about co-operation and working as a small community with different opinions and ideas. - Pupils learn an appreciation and understanding of different faiths and cultures, both modern and ancient.